-Applicants to the Bachelor of Applied Science in Behavioral Healthcare are admitted on a non-competitive basis.
-However, the program has application and qualification requirements with an application deadline unique to the program.
+Applicants to the program are admitted on a non-competitive basis.
+The program does have application and qualification requirements.
 Program information sessions and specialized advising is available before applying to this program.

 The following are requirements that must be met before filling out the admission application for the BAS in Behavioral Healthcare program: